Before The Truth Can Get Its Boots On

 Unfortunately, it is often serious.
 Approximately 25% of patients with M.E are bed bound or housebound.
 Often for decades.

 A recent Danish study found patients' quality of life scores were, “significantly lower than the population mean and the lowest of all the compared conditions.”.
-Compared conditions included lung cancer, diabetes, long term mental illness, osteoarthritis, heart attack and stroke
+Compared conditions included lung cancer, diabetes, long term mental illness, osteoarthritis, heart attack and stroke9

 The authors state, “The condition can be as disabling as multiple sclerosis, rheumatoid arthritis, systemic lupus erythematosus and congestive heart failure” and called for further research to confirm their own findings.